RainbowHackerHorse/ports-wazuh/README.md

 ## Why is your dir structure weird?
 I'm working with a skeleton layout of the Ports Tree to make my life easier.
 This won't all be here once it's accepted by the Ports Team.

+## Does this have any dependencies?
+So far, for build, I'e identified the following:
+* gmake
+* ngcc
+* readline
+* perl 5.24 (perl5 pkg)

 ## Other Stuff

 See below for original Wazuh README.md